Settorezero/KeyBoh/README.md

 Always remember to put a `Keyboard.releaseALL()` or `Keyboard.relese([KEY])` after `Keyboard.press` instructions or the keys will remain pressed forever causing a lot of problems!

+Another problem can be board not recognized from Arduino IDE even if the board is working and the selected serial port is right.
+In this case try to disconnect and reconnect the USB cable or pressing the Leonardo <kbd>reset</kbd> button after you've pressed the IDE button for the sketch upload.

 ## Notes for an ipothetical PCB revision
 - Add protection diodes on keymatrix switches
 - Add capacitor footprints for input filtering on encoder, joystick and keymatrix